EasyGithDev/ImgMeta/README.md

 ## License

-This project is licensed under GNU license - see the [LICENSE.md](LICENSE.md) file for deta
+This project is licensed under GNU license - see the [LICENSE](LICENSE) file for deta